 Identify and help resolve obstacles impeding the academic success of students.

-Support students in developing a required academic plan to meet graduation requirements.
+Support students in developing required academic and co-curricular plans to meet successful application requirements.

-Coordinate mentoring or specific programming for students within various academic programs.
+Coordinate mentoring or specific programming for pre-health students within various academic programs.

-Guide students through college and university level administrative processes.
+Guide students through relevant college and university level administrative processes.